- Philosophy of Seattle University Law Review

-Anyone may submit an original article to be considered for publication in Seattle University Law Review provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+Anyone may submit an original article to be considered for publication in Seattle University Law Review provided he, she, or they own(s) the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 If you have concerns about the submission terms for Seattle University Law Review, please contact the editors.